ignitesol/boots/docs/source/api.rst

 API Reference
 ==========================

 This is an auto-generated API Reference documentation.
-If you are new to :doc:`fabric <intro>` you might want to read the :doc:`intro`
+If you are new to :doc:`boots <intro>` you might want to read the :doc:`intro`

 .. _Servers:

 Servers
 =======
-.. automodule:: fabric.servers.server
+.. automodule:: boots.servers.server

 .. autoclass:: Server
 	:members:

 HTTPServer
 ----------
-.. automodule:: fabric.servers.httpserver
+.. automodule:: boots.servers.httpserver

 .. autoclass:: HTTPServer
 	:members: